german-one/itostr/README.md

 **The aim** of this little library is to provide functions that convert integral values to strings using a numerical base.
 This is similar to what `itoa` already does.
 But `itoa` is no C-standard function, so don't rely on its existence in all implementations.
 And there are some deficiencies that I try to overcome in my library functions:
 - convert values of any integer type
-- check whether `NULL` was passed and the buffer has a sufficient size
+- check whether `NULL` was passed
+- check whether the buffer has a sufficient size
 - return a value that indicates whether the conversion failed
 - use the return value to indicate the length of the resulting string